BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: Introduction to BurstGPT

-The long-term usage patterns of conversation services, spanning hours and days, exhibit periodic characteristics without distinct burstiness.
-As illustrated in Figure~\ref{fig:periodic1}, there is a notable trend for both ChatGPT and GPT-4, where conversation volumes peak during weekdays and diminish during weekends.
-This trend implies heightened user interaction with GPTs, primarily on workdays.
-Notably, GPT-4's overall usage is less compared to ChatGPT.
-Also, Figure~\ref{fig:periodic2} demonstrates that the conversation volume for both ChatGPT and GPT-4 exhibits periodic highs during working hours and lows during night hours.
+\paragraph{Long-term Patterns: Periodicity and Aperiodicity} The long-term usage patterns of conversation services, spanning hours and days, exhibit periodic characteristics.
+As illustrated in Figure~\ref{fig:periodic1}, conversation volumes for both ChatGPT and GPT-4 peak during weekdays and diminish during weekends, implying heightened user interaction primarily on workdays.
+Notably, GPT-4's overall usage is lower compared to ChatGPT.
+Figure~\ref{fig:periodic2} shows that conversation volumes for both ChatGPT and GPT-4 exhibit periodic highs during working hours and lows during night hours.

-Contrastingly, the long-term pattern of API services, considering the same hourly and daily intervals, follows an aperiodic pattern characterized by burstiness.
-Figure~\ref{fig:burst1} and Figure~\ref{fig:burst2} reveal irregular, dense request submissions to API services, diverging significantly from the more predictable patterns observed in conversation services.
-The variance in daily request volumes, as indicated by a more significant standard deviation compared to Figure~\ref{fig:periodic2}, suggests that these requests may be automated.
-This irregularity could be attributed to researchers utilizing API services for varied research activities.
+In contrast, the long-term pattern of API services, over the same hourly and daily intervals, follows an aperiodic pattern characterized by burstiness.
+Figures~\ref{fig:burst1} and~\ref{fig:burst2} reveal irregular, dense request submissions to API services, significantly diverging from the more predictable patterns observed in conversation services.
+The higher variance in daily request volumes, indicated by a greater standard deviation compared to Figure~\ref{fig:periodic2}, suggests these requests may be automated.